 To prepare your campus visit, please download the document below:

-Institut Catholique: Meet at Université de Paris 3 – La Sorbonne Nouvelle (Censier campus) in the front courtyard at 2:30pm.
+Institut Catholique: Meet at the MICEFA office at 2:30 PM.
 If you are running late please report directly to the Institut Catholique located at 21 rue d’Assas, 75006 Paris; Metro: Rennes (line 12) or Saint Placide (line 4).
-We will meet at le Bureau des Relations Internationales in the courtyard with Ms. Lucie Poupet.
+We will meet at le Bureau des Relations Internationales with Ms. Lucie Poupet.

-Université de Paris 8 – Vincennes – Saint Denis: Meet at Université de Paris 3 – La Sorbonne Nouvelle (Censier campus) in the front courtyard at 2:30pm.
-If you are running late please report directly to Paris 8 located at 2 rue de la Liberté, 93526 Saint Denis; Metro: Saint Denis Université (Line 13, make sure you go towards Saint Denis since the line 13 splits.
+Université de Paris 8 – Vincennes – Saint Denis: Meet at the MICEFA office at 2:30 PM.
+If you are late please report directly to Paris 8, located at 2 rue de la Liberté, 93526 Saint Denis; Metro: Saint Denis Université, make sure you go towards Saint Denis since the line 13 splits.
 We will meet at the Services des Relations Internationales located in Building A, room 176-177 just across from the Paris 8 cafeteria with Ms. Catherine Rochemont.